babel/website/docs/plugin-transform-react-jsx.md

 Decides which runtime to use.

-`automatic` auto imports the functions that JSX transpiles to. `classic` does not automatic import anything.
+`automatic` auto imports the functions that JSX transpiles to. `classic` does not automatically import anything.

 ### React Automatic Runtime